-Sons of Anarchy: Has at least a dozen members of the titular motorcycle club as main characters, but then you add in their families, law enforcement, rival gangs, other chapters, the entire Irish subplot, and miscellaneous politicians and citizens of Charming, and you have a huge cast, most of which can reappear at any time.
+Sons of Anarchy has at least a dozen members of the titular motorcycle club as main characters, but then you add in their families, law enforcement, rival gangs, other chapters, the entire Irish subplot, and miscellaneous politicians and citizens of Charming, and you have a huge cast, most of which can reappear at any time.

-The Sopranos: Gradually became this, with upwards of 20 actors listed in the opening credits (in the episodes in which they appeared) and at least as many significant recurring ones.
+The Sopranos gradually became this, with upwards of 20 actors listed in the opening credits (in the episodes in which they appeared) and at least as many significant recurring ones.
 Some, like Bobby and Agent Harris, started as minor roles and grew more significant over the course of multiple seasons.
 Even at the rate at which they were weeded out, jumping from the end of season 1 to the beginning of season 5 or 6 would have to be pretty bewildering.

-Star Trek: Deep Space Nine: Had a cast of 7 regulars (admittedly, Cirroc Lofton AKA Jake Sisko didn't appear that much later on) all of whom were very well developed.
+Star Trek: Deep Space Nine had a cast of 7 regulars (admittedly, Cirroc Lofton AKA Jake Sisko didn't appear that much later on) all of whom were very well developed.
 However, the show had an enormous set of secondary and tertiary characters, many of whom were just as developed, if not MORE developed than the main cast.
 Gul Dukat and Garak in particular were very deep characters despite not being part of the main cast.
 Since the Deep Space Nine regulars were for the most part (if not all of them) more developed than the main cast of other Star Trek series, it follows that even the Deep Space Nine guest stars were more developed than the main characters in the other series.

-Has an insane amount of cast members and characters.
+True Blood has an insane amount of cast members and characters.
 This became especially prevalent in the third season-onwards.
 There is Eric's posse, Bill's allies, the opposing vampires (Russell Edgington and the like), a bunch of werewolves, Sam and his shifter buddies, Bon Temps' general population, Sookie's close friends, Lafayette's witch circle..
 It's getting hard to follow at the end of season 4.

 Because the show's episodes last 50 minutes, it usually gives the writers an excuse to flesh out more and more characters.
 In the fourth season, they had the annoying tendency to switch over to the issues that were being had by characters like Alcide - who weren't main characters at all in the novels.

-Twin Peaks: Had about 20-25 major characters who were given character arcs, and about 40 minor recurring characters.
+Twin Peaks had about 20-25 major characters who were given character arcs, and about 40 minor recurring characters.
 This is pretty impressive considering that the series lasted only for 30 episodes, and that almost all of the major characters were introduced during the first season, which had only 8 episodes.